News & Events

 Michael Sahn Named one of Long Island Business News Influencers in Law for 2024

-Michael Sahn, Co-Managing Member, of Sahn Ward Braff Koblenz Coschignano PLLC, was selected by Long Island Business News as one of Long Island Business Influencers in Law for 2024.
+Michael Sahn, Co-Managing Member, of Sahn Ward Braff Coschignano PLLC, was selected by Long Island Business News as one of Long Island Business Influencers in Law for 2024.
 LIBN's editorial team has recognized attorneys whose leadership and inspiration have impacted the Long Island community in a profound way with regards to law.

 Read More